FrancesCoronel/personal-website-v3/content/podcast/become-a-tech-queen.md

 3. Send me a copy of the Google Doc and fill it out accordingly before our recording session http://bit.ly/tech-queens-podcast-doc
 4. Schedule the recording session https://calendly.com/techqueenspod/book-session

-## 1. Connect with me on LinkedIn 💬
+## 1. Express your interest 💬

+If you're interested in being on Tech Queens, fill out this form: https://bit.ly/become-a-tech-queen

-You can [connect with me through LinkedIn](https://linkedin.com/in/fvcproductions) if you'd like to be on the podcast or you can also fill out the [contact form](/tech-queens/contact-form).
+Feel free to [connect with me through LinkedIn](https://linkedin.com/in/fvcproductions) afterward.

 If we’re not connected already, feel free to send an invite over and I’ll happily accept.